Is a Picture Worth a Thousand Words? Adaptive Multimodal Fact-Checking with Visual Evidence Necessity: Methods

 \subsection{Proposed Method: \mymethod}

 We propose a multimodal fact-checking framework that adaptively uses visual evidence, termed \textbf{A}daptive \textbf{Mu}ltimodal \textbf{F}act-\textbf{C}hecking with Visual Evidence Necessity (\mymethod).
-As illustrated in Figure~\ref{fig:pipeline}, \mymethod consists of three components: a Retriever and two collaborating VLM agents with distinct roles.
+As illustrated in Figure~\ref{fig:pipeline}, \mymethod consists of three components: a Retriever and two collaborating VLMs with distinct roles.
 This framework addresses the limitations observed when visual evidence is indiscriminately adopted (Section~\ref{section:4}).

 \begin{itemize} \item \emph{Retriever}: Retrieves textual and visual evidence from the knowledge source $K$. \item \emph{Analyzer}: Evaluates whether visual evidence is necessary for verifying a claim.
 It generates natural-language judgments about the necessity of visual evidence given a claim and the retrieved textual and visual evidence.
-Building on the findings in Section~\ref{section:4}, the Analyzer is explicitly instructed to reason about the necessity of visual evidence. \item \emph{Verifier}: Predicts claim veracity as the primary VLM.
-In addition to the claim and retrieved evidence, the Verifier incorporates the Analyzer's natural-language assessment to adaptively determine whether to use visual evidence during verification. \end{itemize}
+Building on the findings in Section~\ref{section:4}, the Analyzer is explicitly instructed to reason about the necessity of visual evidence. \item \emph{Verifier}: Predicts claim veracity.
+In addition to the claim and retrieved evidence, the Verifier incorporates the Analyzer's natural-language assessment to adaptively decide whether to use visual evidence during verification. \end{itemize}

-This collaborative design by two VLM agents is inspired by the fact-checking practices of human experts~\cite{borel2023chicago,graves2019fact}, who assess the relevance and quality of candidate evidence before reaching a verdict.
+This collaborative design by two VLMs is inspired by the fact-checking practices of human experts~\cite{borel2023chicago,graves2019fact}, who assess the relevance and quality of candidate evidence before reaching a verdict.
 We hypothesize that incorporating the Analyzer's natural-language assessment is critical for improving overall fact-checking accuracy.
 This hypothesis is validated through experiments in Section~\ref{section:6}.

 With a focus on open-weight models, our best-performing configuration employs Llama-3.2-V as the Analyzer and Qwen2-VL as the Verifier.
 The prompts used in this framework are shown in Figure~\ref{fig:dynafc-prompt}.
 Both the Analyzer and the Verifier are fine-tuned on the training split of MOCHEG via QLoRA~\cite{dettmers2023qlora}.
-The Analyzer is fine-tuned using outputs distilled from GPT-4o, obtained by prompting GPT-4o with claims and gold evidence from the training split.
+The Analyzer is fine-tuned using outputs distilled from GPT-4o, obtained by prompting it with claims and gold evidence from the training split.
 Further details are provided in Appendix~\ref{section:configurations}.